 The official name of A Greater Applegate is Greater Applegate Community Development Corporation (GACDC).
 We became known as AGA in 2019 in order to mark the transition from our role as operators of Cantrall Buckley County Park to broader community efforts..
 We now build on the community engagement work initiated by the Applegate Economic Vitality Roadmap in collaboration with Rural Development Initiatives.
 As a result of input provided by the 200+ participants of the Applegate Roadmap process, AGA reorganized into a backbone organization for the community.
 To better fulfill our mission, AGA built capacity by bringing on staff and new board members.
-Get to know our team by reading our bios below!
+Learn more about who we are and get to know our team by reading our bios below!

 BOARD MEMBERS